Is the all-wheel drive V6 R-Dynamic model the sweet spot in Jaguar's F-TYPE Coupe range? Jonathan Crouch weighs its case.

 Design and Build

-The shape works really well.
+The shape works really well, recently embellished with full-LED headlights and a re-styled front bumper.
 What looked good as a drop top looks great as a coupe, with a short wheelbase, a power-packed set of rear haunches and an elegant roof line.
-It manages to make the Porsche Cayman seem rather hall-of-mirrors in its proportioning, and while it's not as instantly beautiful as an Aston Martin Vantage, it looks as if it would thoroughly work the Vantage over in a bar fight.
+It manages to make the Porsche 718 Cayman seem rather hall-of-mirrors in its proportioning, and while it's not as instantly beautiful as an Aston Martin Vantage, it looks as if it would thoroughly work the Vantage over in a bar fight.
 It's that combination of sleekness and aggression that makes the F-TYPE Coupe such an accomplished styling job.
 The all-wheel drive cars look subtly different, with a deeper central power bulge.
 Either side are distinctive vents, positioned further apart and further forward than those of rear-wheel drive F-TYPEs.
 There are some lovely details such as the pop-out door handles and the single flying buttress that swoops down from one side of the centre console, to the neatly styled gear selector, the giant TFT display in the dash and the deep-set driving position.
 The instrument cluster features new dials and gauges and the infotainment system has been upgraded too: navigation routing is much faster than before and SD card-based mapping is available for the first time.
 The boot is relatively big, giving the F-TYPE Coupe genuine GT potential.
 You'll get 315-litres in up to the parcel shelf and 407-litres to the window line.
 A 72-litre fuel tank gives a realistic cruising range of over 340-miles.
 You can even specify the car with a panoramic glass or carbon fibre roof.

 Market and Model